 Midwives serve the mother and the process of birth.
 They are guardians of this sacred experience.
 They do not interfere nor do they impose; yet they are acutely attentive to any possible danger to the child or the mother.
 In working with clients, individuals, couples, families or groups, I see myself as midwife.
 Participants in Imagine Self programs are giving birth to themselves – forming a new sense of self, shaping a new relationship, committing to a new future.
 Just like birth, the Imagine Self process is hard work – often painful and filled with transitions.
 It is messy and – the outcome is a miracle.

 In 1985, I enrolled my children in the brand new Waldorf School of Princeton.
 Little did I know I was enrolling myself as a pioneer parent and that my life would deeply change.
 I became a very active parent and the first development/fundraising director.
 Not only did I find in Waldorf an understanding of the development of the human soul, but also the challenges of working with

 Working persistently and patiently, learning to express new ideas in understandable ways and building an organization that serves the community taught me to consider everything from multiple points of view when seeking to establish a healthy and thriving imagination of self.

 When imagining self we must experience very flexible and creative perspectives.
-Dealing with obstacles, challenges and resistance to development and growth requires self-compassion and courage.
+Dealing with obstacles, challenges, and resistance to development and growth requires self-compassion and courage.
 It is also important to set goals and celebrate achievement.

 Above all, Waldorf connected me with the extraordinary wisdom and practicality of Rudolf Steiner.
 He named the body of his work anthroposophy – the wisdom and consciousness of humanity.
-Steiner’s cosmic worldview became the foundation on which to imagine and evolve a self.

 I live in Chapel Hill, NC, a recent transplant after 36 years in New Jersey.